eclipse/mosaic.website/content/tutorials/lust/_index.md

 * **No mapping of applications on single vehicles.** It is currently not possible to map applications on single vehicles.
 Instead, only vehicle types can be mapped with them.
 Of course, the applications are running solely on each simulated vehicle which belongs to the respective vehicle type.
-* **No definition of own vehicle spawner.** Currently, all simulated vehicles are spawned by the SUMO traffic scenario itself.
-There is no way to add additional vehicles via the *mapping_config.json.*
 * **No routing capabilities in applications.** Applications cannot use the navigation module of the vehicle.
 Furthermore, detailed information about the current route or the road position (upcoming nodes, type of the current road) is also not available to the applications.